kdheepak/kdheepak.github.io/content/23-technical_writing.md

     \end{enumerate}

 With good IDE's for \LaTeX\ this could be made acceptable, although they still hinder a writer's flow.
-The biggest problem with \LaTeX\ are probably the error messages.
+The biggest problem with \LaTeX\ however are probably the error messages.
 Most of the time they are near useless, and sometimes they are even borderline cryptic.
-Since it has a heavy markup, I like to compile while writing and read from the compiled version to get a sense of context.
 With practice and experience one can figure out ways to work with \LaTeX\ but beginners will still have a hard time.

 Once you invest the time to learn \LaTeX\ I can't think of any reason why one would go back to Word.
-However, if you cannot afford to experiment with \LaTeX\ are you resigned to Word?
+However, if you cannot afford to experiment with \LaTeX\ , are you resigned to Word?
+I don't think so.
 Markdown to the rescue!

 ## Markdown